fNIRS/snirf/snirf_specification.md

 #### /nirs(i)/probe/wavelengths
 * **Presence**: required
-* **Type**:  numeric 1-D array
+* **Type**:  numerical 1-D array
 * **Location**: `/nirs(i)/probe/wavelengths`

 This field describes the wavelengths used.
 This is indexed by the wavelength index of the measurementList variable.
-For example, `probe.wavelengths` = [690 780 830]; implies that the measurements were taken at three wavelengths (690nm, 780nm, and 830nm).
+For example, `probe.wavelengths` = [690, 780, 830]; implies that the measurements were taken at three wavelengths (690 nm, 780 nm, and 830 nm).
 The wavelength index of `measurementList(k).wavelengthIndex` variable refers to this field.
 `measurementList(k).wavelengthIndex` = 2 means the k<sup>th</sup> measurement
 was at 780nm.